 Let’s face it: fraudsters are always out there trying to figure out how to exploit your offers.
 They create fake educational institutions, falsify documents, spoof identities, and more.

 To stop them in their tracks, your customer verification software needs to include additional layers of fraud protection.
 Examples of this include the ability to detect falsified images and credentials, and to cross-check the shopper’s identity to make sure it is not linked to a fraudulent identity.

 08 Is Privacy-Friendly

 Delivering personalized offers means you’ll have to collect some customer data, but you’ll pay a steep price if you don’t do it right.
-Eighty-seven percent of consumers say they will take their business elsewhere if they don’t trust a company is handling their data responsibly.
+Eighty-four percent of consumers will take their business elsewhere if they don’t trust that a company is handling their data responsibly.

 Be sure your customer verification software doesn’t collect invasive PII, like a social security number—a piece of data only 18% of shoppers say they would be willing to provide.

 Instead, your solution should require only basic personal data.
 More than two-thirds of consumers are willing to provide their name, date of birth, email, and physical address to receive a personalized offer.
-And don’t forget to make sure your customer verification provider doesn’t use the data to remarket to customers, like third-party affiliates do.
+And be sure your customer verification provider doesn’t use the data to remarket to customers, like third-party affiliates do.